Nabis (art): Beginning

 The Nabis were a group of young artists of the Académie Julian in Paris, who wanted to transform the foundations of art.
-One of the artists, Paul Sérusier, had traveled to Pont-Aven in October 1888, where under the guidance of Paul Gauguin he made a small painting of the port on wood, composed of patches of vivid color assembled to give the feeling of the port.
+One of the artists, Paul Sérusier, had traveled to Pont-Aven in October 1888, where under the guidance of Paul Gauguin he made a small painting of 'The Bois d'Amour'(The forest of love) on wood, composed of patches of vivid color.
 The students called this first Nabis painting The Talisman, and it eventually became an icon of 20th-century art.

 In 1889, the same year of the Paris International Exposition and the opening of the Eiffel Tower, the group held its first modest exposition at the Café des Arts, which was located without the grounds of the Exposition.
 It was titled The Impressionist and Synthesist Group, and included works by two well-known artists, Paul Gauguin and Émile Bernard.

 In August 1890, Maurice Denis, then nineteen years old, gave the group a more concrete philosophy.
 Writing under the name Pierre Louis, he wrote an article in the journal Art et Critique entitled The Definition of Neo-traditionalism, which became the manifesto of the movement.
 The celebrated opening line of the essay was: "Remember that a picture, before being a battle horse, a female nude or some sort of anecdote, is essentially a flat surface covered with colors assembled in a certain order."
 This idea was not original to Denis; the idea had been put forward not long before by Hippolyte Taine in The Philosophy of Art, where Taine wrote: "A painting is a colored surface, in which the various tones and various degrees of light are placed with a certain choice; that is its intimate being."
 However, it was the expression of Denis which seized the attention of artists.
 As Denis explained, he did not mean that the form of the painting was more important than the subject.
 He wrote, "The profoundness of our emotions comes from the sufficiency of these lines and these colors to explain themselves...everything is contained in the beauty of the work."
 In his essay, he termed this new movement "neo-traditionalism", in opposition to the "progressivism" of the Neo-impressionists, led by Seurat.